Facundo Buonanotte: International career

 Buonanotte was called up to the Argentina national under-20 football team for the 2022 Maurice Revello Tournament in France.
 In January 2023, he was once again called up to the national under-20 football team ahead of the 2023 South American Championship.

-On 3 March 2023 he received his first call-up for the Argentina senior squad for friendly matches against Panama and Curacao.
-He made his senior debut on 19 June in a 2–0 win away to Indonesia.
+On 3 March 2023, Buonanotte received his first call-up for the Argentina senior squad for friendly matches against Panama and Curaçao.
+He made his senior debut on 19 June in a 2–0 away victory against Indonesia.

 Personal life

-Buonanotte was born and raised in Argentina, and is of Italian descent, holding dual citizenship.
+Buonanotte was born and raised in Argentina to a family of Italian descent.
+He holds dual citizenship of both Argentina and Italy.